-Once all four of these elements are in place (usually it is DBS clearance which is the final one to arrive), the Bishop will give Permission to Officiate.
-In the first instance this PTO is up to the most convenient year-end.
+Once all five of these elements are in place the Bishop will give Permission to Officiate.
+In the first instance this PTO is up to the most convenient year-end or the date of Leadership Safeguarding Training renewal date.
 In the case of those seeking PTO upon retirement, these processes may begin before the 6-month period mentioned above in order that ministry with PTO may begin around 6 months after retirement.